HullaBrian/COMmander/README.md

  	- The service is called `COMmander` and runs as the local system account
 3. Run `Start-Service COMmander` if it isn't started already

+> [!NOTE]
+> During the installation process, the script may open a window asking for the credentials
+> for the local system account.
+If this occurs, simply press enter.

 ## Uninstall
 To uninstall COMmander, run the `UninstallService.ps1` script included in the releases of this repository as an **administrator**.